yusukedt/dsa4262_group1/README.md

 # m6A Modification Prediction Pipeline

-This repository contains scripts for generating datasets, training a machine learning model, and predicting m6A modification sites in RNA sequences.
+This repository contains scripts for generating datasets, training a logistic regression model, and predicting m6A modification sites in RNA sequences.

 ---